BALAKRISHNA-EPPILI/msvsd4bitfadc/README.md

  ## Day 2

-As, of now for starting this worskhop we need some tools which one can say the prerequisites needed for this workshop .
+As, of now for starting this workshop we need some tools which one can say the prerequisites needed for this workshop .
 So, for that we need to install some tools.

 These tools are listed below-